Sava Petrović (painter): Biography

 Petrović was born in 1788 in the village of Jazvina in Banat.
 He had sons Nikola, Vladimir and Pavel, who became a well-known international painter, though now mostly forgotten.
 Petrović was a recognized portraitist and icon painter.

 He was a student of Arsenije Teodorović, from whom he copied some motives.
 As a portraitist, he was basically a classicist, who is not always sure of drawing, and who tends to replace his formal shortcomings with warm and tender colours.
 In his mature years, he settled permanently in the Serbian suburb of Fabrika in the city of Timisoara, Timiș County.

-In 1812, Petrovic worked in the Orthodox Church in Variaș, together with goldsmith Jovan Bondin.
+In 1812, Petrović worked in the Orthodox Church in Variaș, together with goldsmith Jovan Bondin.
 When he married, he acquired civil rights in Timisoara on 2 December 1815.
 He lived for many years in Timiș County, a Serbian settlement near Timisoara.
 On 28 October 1815, he painted a portrait of the Timisoara senator Ferenc Meyer.
 In 1820, he painted the iconostasis of the Serbian Orthodox Church of the Nativity of the Mother of God in Battonya.
 In March 1819, he concluded a contract with the church municipality of Mehala to paint the iconostasis in the Nikolajevska (St. Nicholas church) for 10,000 florins.
 The work started in the same year, during 1819–1820. years.
 He painted the iconostasis of the Orthodox Church of the summer St. Nikola in Mehala, a suburb of Timisoara, together with Emanuil Antonovich, a goldsmith and painter.
 In the monastery of Bezdin, in 1822, he decided to paint three wall icons about all the woodwork, stoves and shutters of the monastery temple.
 He is mentioned in 1822 in Arad, together with Mihail Janić, a woodcarver.
-It seems that in 1826, the goldsmith Aleksija Teodorović worked with Petrović and Antonović also appeared together in 1828 in Parta, where they cleaned the old iconostasis.
+It seems that in 1826, the goldsmith Aleksija Teodorović worked with Petrović and Antonović also appeared together in 1828 in Parta, where they cleaned an old iconostasis.

 He worked as a painter and secular motifs, several portraits of Orthodox church dignitaries and noble citizens.
 He painted a portrait of the Bishop of Budva, Justin Jovanović, before 1834, in the Arad County.
-He also painted other well-known metropolitans, bishops and archimandrites, namesly Stefan Stratimirović, Josif Putnik, Nestor Jovanovic, Josif Rajačić, August Petrovic, Joanikije Milkovic, Justin Jovanovic, Maksim Milovanovic.
+He also painted other well-known metropolitans, bishops and archimandrites, namely Stefan Stratimirović, Josif Putnik, Nestor Jovanović, Josif Rajačić, August Petrovic, Joanikije Milkovic, Justin Jovanovic, Maksim Milovanovic.